dockstore/dockstore/swagger-java-wes-client/src/main/resources/OPENAPI_CREATION.md

 **NOTE:**
 In the OpenAPI 3.0 yaml POST 'runs' request the workflow_params type was changed from 'string' to binary and the 'format' was removed to enable the code generator to add the contents of the workflow params to a request body and not just the URI of the workflow_params.
-This seems to be whatwas intended from looking at the example curl commands for running workflows.
+This seems to be what was intended from looking at the example curl commands for running workflows.